 Yes.
 The surgical technique used will not change.
 However, your lens implant will be calculated using a different formula.

 No. LASIK does not prevent cataracts, glaucoma, macular degeneration, or any other eye disease.
-Ophthalmologists term LASIK as disease neutral: It doesn't cause disease, it doesn't prevent disease, and it doesn't prevent diseases encountered in the future from being treated.
+Ophthalmologists term LASIK as disease neutral, meaning it doesn't cause disease, doesn't prevent disease, and doesn't prevent diseases encountered in the future from being treated..

 Currently, various lasers have been approved by FDA for LASIK:

 Some insurance companies will pay for the procedure, but that is the exception rather than the rule.
-It doesn't hurt to ask.
+It never hurts to ask!

-Vision correction is an excellent investment in an individual's well being.
-Because of this, we believe financial considerations should not be an obstacle to obtaining this procedure.
+Vision correction is an excellent investment in an individual's well-being.
+Because of the importance of sight and well-being, we believe financial considerations should not be an obstacle to obtaining this procedure.
 Being sensitive to the fact that different patients have different needs, we provide the following payment options: